Itential Frequently Asked Questions

 How do I configure the product to operate with high availability in a global level?

-With its distributed, multi-tiered architecture, IAP can easily be configured with out of region Disaster Recover nodes.
+With its distributed, multi-tiered architecture, Itential can easily be configured with out of region Disaster Recover nodes.
 For example, primary HA servers can be configured within one region within the United Kingdom, whilst a fully independent ‘cold’ setup can be configured in Asia.
 Upon a disaster, the Asian applications can be set up as active, and as the MongoDB data store has been replicated across all members, all data will be available on switch over from Europe to Asia.

 Read the White Paper